davidorme/silwood_masters/deployment_notes.md

 If you are moving an existing instance of the application rather than starting afresh, you now should need to simply move the `storage.sqlite` file from the old instance into the `databases` folder.

 * **Configure the application**.
 The application requires some configuration information, which is stored in `private/appconfig.ini`.
 This is not included in the repo because it contains sensitive information, but an empty template is that you will need to complete and rename.
-The configuration sets up the database connection,  the email account used to send email from the application and the local location of the fonts directory for use by FPDF.
+The configuration sets up the database connection,  the email account used to send email from the application, the local location of the fonts directory for use by FPDF and a link used to share thesis reports with markers.

 * If you restart the webserver and web2py, the IP address should go straight to the landing page for `marking_reports`.
 The commands below are generally useful for refreshing and testing changes to the server and web2py.